Our Instructors

 Mikayla Batschi

-Owner, Adult Vocal Instructor
+Owner, Adult Instructor

 Mikayla began her vocal training at the age of 8, with a diverse foundation in classical, opera, and musical theater, covering both legit and belt/mix styles.
 Early in her career, she trained under respected instructors Debra and Barry Bounous, Jim Wilcock, Valaura Arnold, and Arden Hopkin.
 Mikayla currently studies under Rob Moffat and Andrew Byrne.
 Her extensive performance background includes leading roles in musical theater and opera, such as La Carlotta in Phantom of the Opera, Eliza Doolittle in My Fair Lady, Mrs. Potts and the Wardrobe in Beauty and the Beast, the Queen of the Night in The Magic Flute, and Fiordiligi in Così fan tutte.